-"I want to address an issue that is causing me a hell of a lot of grief," he said.
+"I want to address an issue causing me a hell of a lot of grief," he said.

 He paused.
 I waited expectantly.

 "All right, I'll just come out and say it.
-I know perfectly well that a lot of people around here think I'm a fucking idiot."
+I know perfectly well, a lot of people around here think I'm a fucking idiot."

 He was dead serious.
 I had to suppress a laugh.